 Before the first railroad tracks were laid, the Cape was a relatively isolated area, accessible only by packet boat or stagecoach.
 By 1848, the Old Colony Railroad Company laid tracks that connected Boston and Sandwich. (continues below)

 The Cape Cod Rail Trail

-The Cape Cod Rail Trail follows a former railroad right-of-way for 22 miles through the towns of Dennis, Harwich, Brewster, Orleans, Eastham and Wellfleet.
+The Cape Cod Rail Trail follows a former railroad right-of-way for over 25 miles through the towns of Yarmouth, Dennis, Harwich, Brewster, Orleans, Eastham and Wellfleet.
 Its paved surface, few hills, and well-marked automobile crossings make it ideal for cyclists.
-The trail has a wide unpaved shoulder on one side to accommodate horseback riding, walkers, and runners.

 Cranberry bogs, forests, wetlands, parks, lakes and ponds are common sights.
 There is even access to the Cape Cod National Seashore via the trail.